 Even if service providers truly do not log user activity, it is possible that the 3rd party companies they rent servers from do, and they can use your data to land you in trouble with the police.

 Therefore you always run the risk of bringing the law down upon you when downloading copyrighted material, which is illegal.
+Selecting a trustworthy VPN provider, especially one with transparent logging policies, is crucial in mitigating these risks.

 Which Countries Ban VPNs?